alexjking/advent-of-code/README.md

 # advent-of-code

-Solutions for 2016's advent of code challenges using JS/ES6.
+Solutions for advent of code challenges using JS/ES6.

+[x] - 2016
+[ ] - 2017